eistakovskii/NLP_Toolbox/NER/CONLL_TO_HF/README.md

 from from_conll_to_hf import *

-main_path_in = YOUR PATH # insert here the path to your txt files split in train, valid and test splits as a string tg_in = ("B-LOC", "I-LOC", "B-ORG", "I-ORG", "O") # add here your NE tags in the BIO format as a tuple dataset = HF_NER_dataset(mp = main_path_in, tg = tg_in).dataset
+main_path_in = YOUR PATH # insert here the path (as a string) to your txt files that were split beforehand into train, valid and test splits tg_in = ("B-LOC", "I-LOC", "B-ORG", "I-ORG", "O") # add here your NE tags in the BIO format as a tuple dataset = HF_NER_dataset(mp = main_path_in, tg = tg_in).dataset